Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Introduction

-Domain invariance, in some contexts referred to as sub-population shift \cite{koh2020wilds} or distributional shifts \cite{DBLP:journals/corr/AmodeiOSCSM16,delage2010distributionally, rahimian2019distributionally, sagawa2019distributionally,duchi2018learning,duchi2020distributionally,goel2020model}, can be contrasted to two related and well-researched areas that are \textit{domain adaptation} \cite{shimodaira2000improving, sugiyama2007covariate,ben2010theory, courty2017joint} and \textit{domain generalization} \cite{blanchard2011generalizing, muandet2013domain, li2018domain, li2018deep, dou2019domain, zhou2020domain, zhou2021domain}.
-In domain adaptation, we are mainly concerned about the model performance on the (unlabeled) target domain, often at the expense of incurring more errors on the (labeled) source domain.
-Domain generalization aims to build a model that generalizes across \textit{all} domains, including unseen ones but all samples are fully labeled.
-There are few works in domain adaptation \cite{cheng2014semi,lopez2013semi,saito2019semi,he2020classification,kim2020attract} and domain generalization \cite{sharifi2020domain} that tackled a more realistic and flexible approach where all domains are partially labeled, and none of them to our knowledge have a rigorous theoretical background.
-That is due to the inherent difficulty of studying partially labeled probability distributions.
-Furthermore, the generality imposes additional constraints on the solution, that can hamper the careful enforcement on the invariance on the domains at hand.
-Hence, domain invariance, our focus in this paper, addresses a singular and important problem, which has so far received little attention, especially in the context of deep learning models, and there is no work that we are aware of that considers partially labeled domains.
+Domain invariance, in some contexts referred to as subpopulation shift \cite{koh2020wilds} or distributional shifts \cite{DBLP:journals/corr/AmodeiOSCSM16,goel2020model}, can be contrasted to two related and well-researched areas that are \textit{domain adaptation} (DA) \cite{shimodaira2000improving, sugiyama2007covariate} and \textit{domain generalization} (DG) \cite{dou2019domain, zhou2020domain}.
+Domain adaptation is mainly concerned with the model performance on the (unlabeled) target domain, often at the expense of incurring more errors on the (labeled) source domain.
+Domain generalization, on the other hand, aims to build a ML model that generalizes across \textit{all} domains, including unseen ones.
+This generality imposes additional constraints on the solution, that can hamper the careful enforcement of invariance w.r.t.\ the domains at hand.
+In comparison, \textit{domain invariance} (DI), our focus in this paper, considers that the ML model is trained and applied on a finite and given set of domains, and each domain is treated equally.
+The objective is to learn a model whose performance is well-balanced over the multiple given domains.
+The differences are highlighted graphically and with equations in Figure \ref{fig:comparison-tasks}.
+Hence, we address a singular and important problem, which has so far received little attention, especially in the context of deep learning models.